muhdszakari6/real-time-activity-tracker/README.md

 npm i
 ```

-Run both the client and server app concurrenly to see the app in action
+Run both the client and server app concurrently to see the app in action

-To start the client app run this command in the client directory:
+To start the client app, run this command in the client directory:

 ```bash
 npm run dev
 ```

-To start the server app run this command in the client directory:
+To start the server app, run this command in the client directory:

 ```bash
 node index.js